ericyd/blog/content/2023-06-02-erics-life-hacks-1-take-cold-showers.md

 ## TLDR

 Don't wait for your water to heat up before you hop into your shower.
-Step in, stare directly into your shower head, and turn on the water full blast.
-Cold showers are more invigorating, they conserve water and energy, and they will make you feel alive again.
+Step in, stare directly into your showerhead, and turn on the water full blast.
+Cold showers are invigorating, conserve water and energy, and make you feel alive again.

 ## The life hack in a nutshell

-About 3-4 months ago I started taking cold showers after my morning workouts.
-I've since transitioned to _always_ taking cold showers, regardless of time of day or workout status.
-For me, a "cold shower" means getting into the shower with no water running, staring straight into the shower head, and turning on the water full blast before any hot water can come out.
+About 3-4 months ago, I started taking cold showers after my morning workouts.
+Now, I take cold showers all the time, regardless of the time of day or my workout status.
+For me, a "cold shower" means getting into the shower with no water running, staring straight into the showerhead, and turning on the water full blast before any hot water can come out.
 I have a shower with two handles - one for cold and one for hot - and my current preference is to turn on the cold handle 100% and the hot handle about 25%.
-That way the shower slowly becomes more "room temperature" as the hot water starts to flow.
+This way, the shower gradually becomes more "room temperature" as the hot water starts to flow.

-One major caveat I'll note is that I live in Texas, so it is reasonably warm most of the year.
-I acknowledge that this practice will take substantially more willpower if you live in a colder climate.
+One major caveat: I live in Texas, where it's reasonably warm most of the year.
+This practice may require more willpower if you live in a colder climate.

 ## Why?